 You may want to read:

-This tension does raise a question: How often should I forgive someone?
+This tension does raise a question: how often should I forgive someone?
 Jesus answered that question in a hyperbolic way, as He pointed to an infinite amount of opportunities we have to forgive offenders.
 Often forgiveness serves only as a means for relational reconciliation, which is good, but if the offending person continues to behave poorly, forgiveness can wear thin after a while.

 Then Peter came up and said to him, “Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?”
-Jesus said to him, “I do not say to you seven times, but seventy-seven times.” – Matthew 18:22-23
+Jesus said to him, “I do not say to you seven times, but seventy-seven times” (Matthew 18:22-23).

 I suspect you can relate to Peter’s question.
-Has there been a person in your life who asked for forgiveness over and over again, but they never changed the behavior that created their need for forgiveness?
+Has there been a person in your life who asked for forgiveness over and over again but never changed the behavior that created their need for forgiveness?
 Maybe there is someone like that in your life now.
 Perhaps that person is you (Matthew 7:3-5).
 That’s where my mind tends to go when I hear a question like that.
 Did yours go there too?
 All of us struggle with recurring sin patterns.

-I’m sure you don’t want to be that person that always asks for forgiveness, but never changes.
+I’m sure you don’t want to be that person that always asks for forgiveness but never changes.
 To still be stuck (Galatians 6:1) without ever changing can exasperate your relationships while testing the boundaries of Jesus’ expectation for forgiveness.
 To live well with others requires more than a never-ending cycle of granting and receiving forgiveness.

 Every believer brings an old way of living into their new walk with Jesus.
 Paul knew that.
 Thus, he gave the body of Christ a template for a total makeover.
 Christians have the privilege of working out their salvation (Philippians 2:12-13) progressively and incrementally removing their former manner of thinking and doing from their lives (James 1:22).
 This process requires much more than asking for forgiveness.